Emilijan Josimović

-Emilijan Josimović (Moldova Nouă, Caraș-Severin County, then part of Austrian Empire, 1823 – Sokobanja, 25 May 1897) was a Serbian urban planner who designed the first urban plan of Belgrade at the same time as Cerdà in Barcelona and Georges-Eugène Haussmann in Paris from 1853 until 1870.
+Emilijan Josimović (1823 – 25 May 1897) was a Serbian urban planner who designed the first urban plan of Belgrade at the same time as Cerdà in Barcelona and Georges-Eugène Haussmann in Paris from 1853 until 1870.
 Josimović was arguably the first modern Serbian urbanist and the first modern professor of architecture in Serbia.

 Biography

 The family

-Emilijan Josimović was born in 1823 in the town of Moldova Nouă (now Romania), in the Serbian family of border lieutenant Josimović.
+Emilijan Josimović was born in 1823 in the town of Moldova Nouă, at the time in the Caraș-Severin County, Austrian Empire (now Romania), in the Serbian family of border lieutenant Josimović.
 He had one older brother and two younger ones.
 Jovan the older brother was engaged in trade and cooperated with Miša Anastasijević, who helped in Emilijan's schooling, considering that his father died early on.
 Emilijan married twice.
 First, Emilija, the daughter of Vasilije Lazić, and he had three children with her: a daughter Anka and two sons, Nikola and Milivoj.
 After Emilia's death, Emilijan married Živka, with whom he left Belgrade in 1887.
 The married couple went on to live first in Šopić, near Lazarevac, and later in Sokobanja, where Emilian died on 25 May 1897.